Variable Fusion and Selection via a Spike-and-Slab Approach with Nonlocal Priors: Proposed Method

-The derivation of this constant is given in Appendix~\ref{app:normalize_constant}.
+The derivation of this constant is given in the Supplementary Material \citep{miyake2026supplement}.
+For a general $\Lambda$, the corresponding normalizing constant can be derived in an analogous manner.
 We call this prior distribution \eqref{eq:fusion-pMOM-prior} \textit{fusion-pMOM prior}.
-Similar to the pMOM prior, the fusion-pMOM prior converges to zero as $\theta_j \to 0$ for any $j=1,\ldots,p$.
-Furthermore, as a different property, it also converges to zero as $\theta_j - \theta_{j-1} \to 0$ for any $j=2,\ldots,p$.
+Similar to the pMOM prior, the fusion-pMOM prior converges to zero as $\theta_j \to 0$ for any $j=1, \ldots, p$.
+Furthermore, as a different property, it also converges to zero as $\theta_j - \theta_{j-1} \to 0$ for any $j=2, \ldots, p$.
+Figure~\ref{fig:fusion-pmom-prior} illustrates these two properties for the two-dimensional case.

 In Section~\ref{sec:Theoretical_Properties}, we show that using the fusion-pMOM prior as the slab distribution yields desirable properties for both model selection and regression coefficient estimation in terms of convergence rates.

 The parameters $\bm{\omega}$ and $\kappa$ are specified as follows:

 Here, the hyperparameters are defined in the same manner as in Proposition~\ref{prop:uniform_objective_prior}:

 Note that the equiprobability of models is preserved even under this hierarchical specification.